Making sense of menopause, together.

 Key Takeaways

-• During perimenopause, many women turn to supplements hoping to ease symptoms, but while these products may support overall health in areas like bone strength and heart health, they typically do not directly change hormone levels or eliminate menopause symptoms.
+• During perimenopause and menopause, many people turn to supplements to help manage symptoms like hot flashes, bone loss, and sleep changes, but while some supplements can support overall health, most do not directly change hormone levels or eliminate symptoms.

 If you search online for menopause supplements, you’ll find hundreds of options — pills for hot flashes, powders for hormones, and capsules that claim to “balance everything.”
 It’s easy to see why so many women start looking into supplements during perimenopause.